 To starts things off, contrary to popular belief, LA DOES get cold

 I packed shorts, cute dresses and tank tops but the best thing I brought this trip was pants and my giant fluffy coat!
 I’ve traveled to LA in the summer months and it’s definitely hot.
+It’s even still hot in the late Fall (October this year) if I’m comparing it to the temperature in Vancouver.
 Just a good note to keep tabs on the weather if you do plan on heading to California in the late/early parts of the year, be prepared to bring a coat.
+Oh, and perhaps a small travel friendly umbrella!

 GO TO A LIVE TAPING OF YOUR FAVOURITE SHOW

 I am a huge fan of The Late Late Show with James Corden!
-I have pretty much watched every single episode of Carpool Karaoke on YouTube and so, I wanted to try my luck at scoring tickets to the live taping.
+I have pretty much watched every single episode of Carpool Karaoke and Crosswalk Musical on YouTube and so, I wanted to try my luck at scoring tickets to the live taping.

 I mean, why not if we’re already in LA right?